Back to blog

 Week 3-4: Relationship repair.
 Start with the stakeholder who most directly affects your near-term work.
 Get a meeting, bring a listening agenda, and gather intel on what they need from PMM to do their job better.

 Month 2: Alignment ritual setup.
 Propose a recurring cadence with your top three stakeholders.
 Keep it short and focused.
-Framing: "I want to make sure PMM is actually useful to your team — can we set up a standing 30 minutes every two weeks?"
+Framing: "I want to make sure PMM is actually useful to your team.
+Can we set up a standing 30 minutes every two weeks?"

 Month 3: Positioning documentation.
 Once you have enough listening context, create or update the positioning document and begin socializing it through the alignment rituals you have already established.